 - Indirect signs.
 Sometimes you can find indirect evidence of animals that provide you with even more clues as to what they were doing when they left these signs.
-These include tooth marks, hair, trails and scrapes.
+These include tooth marks, hair, trails, and scrapes.

 - Track guides.
 There are many books for wildlife tracking that can be found in your local library.
 If you would like a printable pocket guide, New Hampshire Fish and Game has a small handy guide.

 - Keep a wildlife journal.
 How many different animals have you found?
 Have you found anything really unexpected like a bear or a bobcat?
 Have you found a track that you need help identifying?
-Keep a record of your findings and share with friends and family.
+Keep a record of your findings and share them with friends and family.

 - Just remember to carry out what you carry in leave no trace!

 - Be a good neighbor.
 If you happen to find a set of tracks that lead to a nest or den, please leave the area and do not disturb our wild friends’ homes.